 Surprisingly enough, most odometer fraud is committed by wholesalers.
-They sell dealers fleets of vehicles which have high mileage.
+They sell dealers fleets of vehicles that have high mileage.
 These are newer vehicles, with odometers rolled back.
 These vehicles are normally previously leased vehicles or part of a fleet.

 Some think that odometer fraud no longer exists but they are wrong as shown here there are new ways that have been discovered for achieving this.
 This means used car buyers have to be diligent when purchasing this type of vehicle.